How ‘Traditional’ Braces Stack Up

 Alternatives to Traditional Braces

 With advances in metal, ceramic, and plastic strengths, there are more options for teeth straightening than ever before.
-Alternatives to traditional braces include:
+Alternatives to traditional braces include aligners, ceramic braces, and lingual braces.
+Here’s how they compare.

 Depending on the degree of your misalignment, aligners may be adequate to correct your smile.
-Since they are cheaper, more comfortable, easier to use, and may give faster results than traditional braces, they are often the preferred choice of customers.
+Since they are cheaper, more comfortable, and easier to use, they are often the preferred choice of customers.

 If you have specific medical needs involving braces, or you have teeth that are greatly misaligned, traditional braces will usually work better for you than other options.
 It all depends on your particular case.